Cranfield-GDP/Agentic-Model-Recommender-Backend/README.md

 ```

 Open .env and update the values with configurations, llm credentials, and other necessary details.

-Note: the backend will use only one llm based on the configuration [openai/gemini/localllm]
+Note: the application will use only one llm based on the configuration [openai/gemini/localllm]

 ## Running the Application